 The Shanghai New Years Eve Fireworks Show

-To be sure, in China, western new year is a warm up for their real new year celebration.
+In China, western new year is a warm up for their real new year celebration.
 The more concise western version is over pretty quickly, in a big bang so to speak.
-As a result, annually there is a “big bang” at The Bund for the Shanghai New Years Eve fireworks show (western new year).
+As a result, annually there is a “big bang” at The Bund for the Shanghai New Year’s Eve fireworks show (western new year).

-It is no exaggeration to say that 300,000 people attend the Shanghai New Years Eve fireworks every year!
+It is no exaggeration to say that 300,000 people attend the Shanghai New Year’s Eve fireworks annually!
 A nice precursor is the light show that happens on The Bund before the fireworks.
 Then the main event is the fireworks show over the Huangpu River in front of the monumental Pudong Skyline.

 Light Show on The Bund

 I was staying near the shopping district at Xintiandi new years eve which is about 1-2 kilometers from the festivities.
 Fortunately, this was within walking distance!
 You can imagine that when 300,000 people converge on a small concentrated area the traffic gets pretty hectic.
 Therefore, traveling on foot is most efficient.

 I had arrived a bit early at the Bund but it was not long before I was engulfed in a sea of humanity.
 The Bund light show began shortly thereafter and the crowd was captivated.

 The show highlighted the row of colonial era buildings along The Bund in an array of ambient lights.
 When the light show concluded the spotlights were directed towards the Huangpu River because the Shanghai New Years Eve fireworks were about to begin.